standardebooks/tools/README.md

 -	### `se extract-ebook`

-	Extract an EPUB, MOBI, or AZW3 ebook into ./FILENAME.extracted/ or a target directory.
+	Extract an .epub, .mobi, or .azw3 ebook into `./FILENAME.extracted/` or a target directory.

 -	### `se find-mismatched-diacritics`

-	Find words with mismatched diacritics in Standard Ebook source directories.
+	Find words with mismatched diacritics in a set of XHTML files.
 For example, `cafe` in one file and `café` in another.

 -	### `se help`